myriadrf/LimeSDR_GW/docs/docs/project_structure.rst

 Key Highlights
 --------------
 - **Boards Directory**:
-  - *platforms/* contains the board-specific configuration files.
+  - *platforms/* contains the board-specific configuration files, such as I/O definitions, clock setups, and vendor-specific constraints.
   - *targets/* houses scripts that integrate hardware cores, peripheral components, the CPU, and firmware as part of the build process.
+These automate SoC assembly and handle build/flash flows.

 - **Documentation (docs/)**:
   Contains comprehensive guides covering gateware design, build procedures, and project modifications.